Polestar 4: Equipment

-Standard equipment includes the 15.4-inch landscape touchscreen which consists of the Android Automotive, which is used on the Polestar 2.
-A 10.2-inch digital instrument cluster, and a 14.7-inch head-up display come standard.
-A full-length glass roof, and a digital rear-vision mirror are available, and interior, which according to Polestar, is made from 100 per cent recycled polyester.
+Standard equipment includes the 15.4-inch landscape touchscreen, which runs on Android Automotive, used from the Polestar 2.
+A 10.2-inch digital instrument cluster and a 14.7-inch head-up display come also standard.
+A full-length glass roof and a digital rear-view mirror are available, and the interior is made from 100 per cent recycled polyester, according to Polestar.
 The 4 features 20- to 22-inch wheels, depending on the trim chosen.

+Polestar 4 SUV

+A variant with a more conventional SUV body style, first described by Polestar CEO Michael Lohscheller as combining "the space of an estate and the versatility of an SUV with the dynamic performance that is Polestar", was first announced on 18 February 2026, for a planned launch later that year.

+Also described as an estate with crossover looks, it was announced five months later, in July of the same year, called the Polestar 4 SUV.
+Unlike the Polestar 4 Coupe, the SUV notably has a rear window.

+Reveal

+Two months later, the Polestar 4 SUV was fully revealed on 2 September of the same year, and at the same time, sales in the United Kingdom commenced.

+Production

+The Polestar 4 SUV is produced at the Renault Korea plant in Busan, South Korea, alongside the coupe SUV model, which has since been referred to as the Polestar 4 Coupe.

 Powertrain

-The 4 consists of two models, the Single Motor RWD, and the Dual Motor AWD.
+The 4 consists of two models, the Single Motor RWD and the Dual Motor AWD.
 The Single Motor generates 272 hp and 343 Nm, with a top speed of 180 kph and a 0-62 mph of 7.4 seconds.
-The Dual Motor generates a combined output of 544 hp and 686 Nm using both of its motor, with a top speed of 200 kph and a 0-62 mph of 3.8 seconds.
+The Dual Motor generates a combined output of 544 hp and 686 Nm using both its motors, with a top speed of 200 kph and a 0-62 mph of 3.8 seconds.
 Both models use a 400 V, 102 kWh lithium nickel manganese cobalt battery.